Skip to Main Content

 What if I Still Can't Find Enough Articles?

-To find more articles in the databases, try varying your search terms.
+If your students are not finding what they hope to find, try varying search terms.
 Try alternate spellings and synonyms, pay attention to terms field experts use in their articles, and try using related terms and concepts in your searches.
-You can also meet with a librarian at the reference desk for help refining your searches and locating additional source material.
-And you can browse our search tips.
+You can also recommend that students meet with a librarian for help refining searches and locating additional source material.
+Students can also browse our search tips for additional ideas.

 Finding Books

-To find books in our library, search the Library Catalog - you can also search directly via the search box on the library's homepage.
+To find books in our library, search the Library Catalog (also available via the search box on the library's homepage).
 We also have a separate guide that describes how to search the catalog AND how to find books on the shelf.

-Once you are in the right area, signs on the sides of the shelves will direct you further.
-The system is a little tricky to figure out at first, so don't hesitate to ask for directions at the Information Desk (main floor of the library).
+There's a directory near the library's main entrance, across from the Information Desk.
+There are also signs on the shelves to provide further directions.
+The system is a little tricky to figure out at first, so please encourage your students to ask for directions at the Information Desk (main floor of the library).
+This is one of the most frequent questions we get and we're happy to help.

 General Searching